JetBrains/kotlin-web-site/pages/docs/reference/mpp-share-on-all-platforms.md

 </div>
 </div>

-If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of expected and actual declarations (ADD LINK).
+If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of [expected and actual declarations](mpp-connect-to-apis.html).

-You can also share code on multiple platforms (ADD LINK), but not all.
+You can also [share code on multiple platforms](mpp-share-on-multiple-platforms.html), but not all.